 The adult male Brown Hairstreak lacks the golden orange flashes on the upper-forewings shown in the photo right.

-Areas of extensive hedgerows or woodland edges where Blackthorn is present and where mechanical hedgerow flailing trimming occurs is required.
-Mechanical flailing of hedgerows during the autumn months has had a devastating effect on this species with the number of eggs which hatch the following spring being greatly reduced and causing local and regional extinctions as a result.
-This species could be much more widespread i our region if it was not for the extensive and often misguided use of the hedge flail by landowners and farmers.
+Areas of extensive hedgerows or woodland edges where Blackthorn is present is required.
+Mechanical flailing of hedgerows during the autumn months has had a devastating impact on this species with the number of eggs which hatch the following spring being greatly reduced and causing local and regional extinctions as a result.
+This species could be much more widespread in our region if it was not for the extensive and often misguided use of the hedge flail by landowners and farmers.

 It is possible that the Brown Hairstreak may occur in very small numbers in the south Warwickshire area.
 Recent egg searches on the border with Worcestershire have resulted in some eggs being found in our region although adult butterflies are yet to be recorded.